marcoalopez/strength_envelopes/README.md

 ![header](https://github.com/marcoalopez/strength_envelopes/blob/master/figures/StrengthEnvelopes_header.png?raw=true)

-_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update: 2020/09/08_
+_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update: 2020/09/09_

-**Strength envelopes** is a pet project consisting of a series of free open-source cross-platform [Jupyter notebooks]() aimed at building lithosphere strength envelopes.
-The notebooks are primarily intended for educational purposes, especially for hands-on courses, but can be easily adapted for advanced lithosphere strength modelling.
-The programming language used in the notebooks is [Python](https://www.python.org/), but it does **not require previous Python knowledge for its use**.
-All the notebooks are intended to be self-explanatory and have a smooth learning curve.
+**Strength envelopes** is a pet project consisting of a series of free open-source multi-platform [Jupyter notebooks](https://jupyter.org/) aimed at building strength envelopes for the lithosphere.
+The notebooks are primarily intended for educational purposes (especially for hands-on courses) but are easily adaptable for more advanced modelling.
+The programming language used in the notebooks is [Python](https://www.python.org/) but does **not require previous knowledge of Python for its use**.
+All the notebooks are intended to be self-explanatory with a smooth learning curve.

 > **Important disclaimer**: The project is currently under development.
-This is a pet project and thus I develop it at my own pace (i.e. in my spare time).  hope to have most of the notebooks completed by early 2021.
+As a personal project, I develop it in my spare time and, therefore, without specific deadlines.
+Anyway, I hope to have most of the notebooks completed by early 2021.
 Stay tuned.

 ## The notebooks
 To visualize the content of the notebooks just click on the topic you are interested in